-Bug discovered in All Blacks meeting room
+Spy Bug discovered in All Blacks meeting room

-Speaking at a press conference on the subject of why anyone would want to listen in on sports team discussions although not confirming that the device was placed there to listen in to All Blacks discussions - New Zealand Rugby chief executive Steve Tew said: "Professional sports are big business, you have a lot of people very interested in what is going on, both in and outside of the game."
+Speaking at a press conference on the subject of why anyone would want to listen in on sports team discussions although not confirming that the device was placed there to listen in to All Blacks discussions - New Zealand Rugby chief executive Steve Tew said: "Professional Sports are big business, you have a lot of people very interested in what is going on, both in and outside of the game."
 The person or party placing the bug has not been revealed, but it was reported to have been found before any discussions took place in the room.
-This case just shows how it most certainly isnt paranoid behaviour to sweep a room for bugs you just never know whos listening in!
+This case just shows how it most certainly isn't paranoid behaviour to sweep a room for bugs; you never know who's listening in!

-A guide to sweeping a room for audio bugs
+A guide to sweeping a room for Audio Bugs

-The best and easiest way to sweep a space for electronic listening devices and spy cameras is to get hold of a professional bug detector.
+The best and easiest way to sweep space for electronic listening devices and spy cameras is to get hold of a professional bug detector.
 These handy gadgets pick up on frequencies and signals being transmitted by cameras and listening devices.
-In order for a third party to watch or listen to whats going on in a room, without actually being there, the data will need to be transmitted in some way.
-This could be via Wi-Fi, 3G or 4G mobile data or Bluetooth, with the video or audio being sent to an external laptop or smartphone and this could be anywhere in the world.
+For a third party to watch or listen to what's happening in a room without being there, the data will need to be transmitted somehow.
+This could be via Wi-Fi, 3G or 4G mobile data or Bluetooth, with the video or audio being sent to an external laptop or smartphone, and this could be anywhere in the world.

-Choosing the right bug detector
+Choosing the right Bug Detector

 When choosing an RF bug detector to buy, you need to look at a number of factors.
 These devices vary widely in terms of sensitivity, frequency range and detail, and the more sophisticated devices will undoubtedly cost more.
 However, if you have a large space to cover or a particularly important reason to sweep for bugs, it can be well worth investing in a proper piece of kit that is fit to do the job.
-If the privacy of yourself or your family is at stake, or the security and reputation of a high profile event youve been tasked with organising, its a no brainer that youd choose the most sophisticated and effective device.
+Suppose the privacy of yourself or your family is at stake or the security and reputation of a high-profile event you've been tasked with organising.
+In that case, it's a no-brainer that you'd choose the most sophisticated and effective device.